liberland/laws/drafting/drafts/judical-process-law.md

 #### Section 3: No Mandatory Mediation for Non-Controversial Cases
 In non-controversial cases, the court shall not require mandatory mediation or alternative dispute resolution methods as a prerequisite to proceeding with the judicial process.

+## Chapter 3: Commencement of Civil Proceedings

+### Article 20: Application
+1. A civil proceeding shall be initiated by the filing of an application by the applicant with the appropriate court.
+2. The application shall set forth the relevant facts, legal basis for the claim, and the relief sought by the applicant.

+### Article 21: Issuance of Summons
+1. Upon the filing of an application, the court shall issue a summons or notice to the respondent or respondents, requiring them to appear and respond to the claim within a specified period.
+2. The summons or notice shall be served on the respondent in a manner prescribed by law or regulation, ensuring that they receive proper notice of the proceedings and an opportunity to defend themselves.

+### Article 22: Pleadings and Motions
+1. Parties to a civil proceeding shall submit pleadings and motions in accordance with the rules and procedures established by the court or applicable law.
+2. Pleadings and motions shall be clear, concise, and set forth the parties' respective positions and arguments on the issues in dispute.

+### Article 23: Discovery and Evidence
+1. Parties to a civil proceeding shall be entitled to conduct discovery and obtain evidence in a manner prescribed by the rules of the court or applicable law.
+2. The court shall have the authority to issue orders and sanctions as necessary to ensure the proper and efficient conduct of discovery and the preservation of evidence.

 ### Article 24: Withdrawal of the Application
 1. The applicant may terminate the judicial process by withdrawing their application.
 In non-controversial cases, they can do so at any time.
 2. In controversial cases, withdrawal is only permissible until the first respondent has been notified.
 After that point, the applicant and the respondents must jointly consent to the withdrawal for the case to be terminated.